“Done is better than perfect.”

 8. Non-verified catalog.
 Especially when moving business from offline to online, it’s critical to check if your jewelry matches the online selling.
 It’s not obvious that your in-store bestsellers will perform well online.
 Verify your products, normally with paid advertising.

 9. No virtual catalog was implemented.
-Online purchase doesn’t require you to have the jewelry ready at
+Online purchase doesn’t require you to have the jewelry ready at the moment.
+Prepare the relevant information about the jewelry – and boost your sales.

 5. Not updating the online jewelry catalog.
 Jewelry trends change, so should your online jewelry catalog.
 Not updating your online catalog is a clear path to losing sales opportunities.